bobalazek/bun-frameworks/README.md

 ## Notes

-I did actually also try `hyper-express`, but that does not seem to be compatible with Bun.
-At least not yet.
+I also tried `hyper-express`, but that does not seem to be compatible with Bun.
+At least not at the time of doing this benchmark.